EnsemblGSOC/srijan-gsoc-2019/README.md

 Machine Learning techniques to highlight and compare two sets of calls (of Ensembl / GENCODE and RefSeq) and determine which calls are incorrect.

+## Specifications of the parent directory
+Contains two folders namely: <br/>
+1. Ensembl_analysis - Where scripts for making analysis and data collected from Ensembl can be found.
+2. RefSeq_analysis - Where scripts for making analysis and data collected from RefSeq can be found.

 ## Dependencies
 ### Python
 json<br/>